vortexmakes/RKH/doc/readme.txt

 - The RKH_EN_TIMESTAMP, RKH_SIZEOF_TIMESTAMP, RKH_MAX_NUM_TRACES,
 RKH_EN_TRACE_STRING, and RKH_MAX_TRACE_STRING_SIZE preprocessor options
-configures the \c #RKHTREVT_T trace event structure and should be defined in the \b rkhcfg.h file.
+configures the \c #RKH_TRCE_T trace event structure and should be defined in the \b rkhcfg.h file.

 - See \b rkhtrace.h header file for more information.